Pelagicore/ivi-logging/INSTALL.md

 	$ sudo apt-get install cmake pkg-config g++

 If you want support for the DLT, that package needs to be installed : http://projects.genivi.org/diagnostic-log-trace/download
+Note that a mistake in DLT's pkg-config file brings a dependency to "libz", which you have to install as well:
+	$ sudo apt-get install libz-dev

 Build
 -----